flaviaferrus/MotorControlPrediction/README.md

-# The Influence of Predicted Effort and Time Constraint on Decisions between Actions
+# The Dynamics of Motivated Decision-Making

 ## Project proposal and motivation